juicebox013/cse15l-lab-reports/labreport4.md

 ## Baseline Challenge Tasks
 The next part of the lab was to edit and complete a code using only the terminal in the shortest amount of time possible.

-To begin, you must first create a fork of [this repository](https://github.com/ucsd-cse15l-w23/lab7).
+1. To begin, you must first create a fork of [this repository](https://github.com/ucsd-cse15l-w23/lab7).
 Once this repository has been forked, the timer begins !

-The first step would be to log into your remote account for the course using `ssh cs15lwi13xxx@ieng6.ucsd.edu`.
+2. The first step would be to log into your remote account for the course using `ssh cs15lwi13xxx@ieng6.ucsd.edu`.
 Unlike last time, we don't have to type in our password as we have generated an SSH key prior, saving us time.

-The next step would be to clone the forked repository in the remote server.
+3. The next step would be to clone the forked repository in the remote server.
 Instead of manually typing out the URL of our forked repository, you can shorten the time spent by a tremendous amount if we copy the link and then type `git clone <tab>`

-Once the repository has been cloned, we want to show that the JUnit tests for the files run correctly and fail.
-To do this, we need to first change into the correct repository using cd l<tab>.
-To do this, we need to first change into the correct repository using cd l<tab>.Then, we want to run the copy the line of code $ javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java and enter it into the terminal using <tab>.
-This compiles the code and now we want to run it using the line of code java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests.
+4. Once the repository has been cloned, we want to show that the JUnit tests for the files run correctly and fail.
+To do this, we need to first change into the correct repository using cd `l<tab>`.
+Then, we want to run the copy the line of code `$ javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` and enter it into the terminal using `<tab>`.
+This compiles the code and now we want to run it using the line of code
+`java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.
 Do the same thing as before and enter
-<tab> to the terminal to show that the tests fail.
+`<tab>` to the terminal to show that the tests fail.

-The next step would be to edit the code and fix it.
-To do this, we want to nano into the file by typing nano List<tab>.
-You will be prompted with a large amount of code and you can navigate down by holding down <down key>.
-Then you want to change the code to say "index2 += 1" instead of
+5. The next step would be to edit the code and fix it.
+To do this, we want to nano into the file by typing nano `List<tab>`.
+You will be prompted with a large amount of code and you can navigate down by holding down `<down key>`.
+Then you want to change the code to say `"index2 += 1"` instead of
-"index1 += 1".
-Once you have done this, press <enter> and then save the file.
+`"index1 += 1"`.
+Once you have done this, press `<enter>` and then save the file.

-The next step would be to save and compile the files once again to show that they work.
-Instead of re copying/pasting the code, you can keep pressing <up> until you reach the line of codes.
+6. The next step would be to save and compile the files once again to show that they work.
+Instead of re copying/pasting the code, you can keep pressing `<up>` until you reach the line of codes.
 When you compile and run it again, it should work fine.

-The final steps would be to commit and push the files to github by entering $ git add ListExamples.java and $ git commit -m "List Examples was edited"
+7. The final steps would be to commit and push the files to github by entering `$ git add ListExamples.java` and `$ git commit -m "List Examples was edited"`

 youre done !